Review of a Brazilian Coffee Roasted by Passion House Coffee Roasters

 I know it’s all about the taste of coffee, but I enjoying taking a looking at roaster’s coffee bags.
 I like to see what the roasters are all about, how they market and showcase their product.

 Here’s where Passion House’s coffee bag represents their brand.

-The unique outlook can be seen on the coffee bag with the dimensional cube showing three sides labeled with letters, A, M, and E.
+The unique outlook is shown on the coffee bag with the dimensional cube showing three sides labeled with letters, A, M, and E.

 The letters stand for their genre of coffees: Ambient, Mainstream, and Experimental.

 There’s no sense of me re-writing the definitions when you can read them off their label shown below.